 Award: HONORABLE MENTION

-WHY WE LIKE IT: The best smartwatch with robust battery life designed to support iPhones and Android devices with built-in GPS, a 30-day fitness tracker, and layered display technology.
+WHY WE LIKE IT: The best smartwatch with robust battery life designed to support iPhones and Android devices with built-in GPS, a 45-day essential mode, and layered display technology.

 When you’re focused on achieving your fitness goals, you need a watch that can go the distance with you.
-We like the TicWatch Pro and think it’s one of the best smartwatches because it’s a Bluetooth-enabled watch that relies on Bluetooth to pair with both iPhones and Androids.
+We like the TicWatch Pro 3 Ultra and think it’s one of the best smartwatches because it’s a Bluetooth-enabled watch that relies on Bluetooth to pair with both iPhones and Androids.
 Check out our additional guide if you’re an Android user and a big texter and wondering what smartwatches can you reply to text on Android.
 While the interface should be fairly smooth for most iPhone owners, note that some functionality may be limited.
-Still, we like that the TicWatch Pro has an impressive 30-day battery life on a single charge, depending on your watch settings.m You’ll need to choose between Essential Mode and Smart Mode.
-Whereas the Essential Mode offers a 30-day battery life, Smart Mode can give you two days.
+Still, we like that the TicWatch Pro 3 Ultra has an impressive 45-day battery life on a single charge, depending on your watch settings.
+You’ll need to choose between Essential Mode and Smart Mode.
+Whereas the Essential Mode offers a 45-day battery life, Smart Mode can give you three days.

 Award: BEST QUALITY